CasperLam/blood-bowl-league-tracker/README.md

 ### User Profile

-League commissioner: the person organising a league and tracking the match results (could also be a player)
+League commissioner: the person organising a league and tracking the match results.
-Coach: the person playing games of Blood Bowl with one of the teams in the league.
-(They will have one team each) - This is a nice to have.
+Coach (nice to have): the person playing games of Blood Bowl with one of the teams in the league.

 ### Features

 - Sign up/ login
 - League creator
 - League table view
-- View past seasons of a league
 - CRUD teams
 - CRUD leagues
 - CRUD matches
-- View league standings

 #### League Commissioners: